xtools-at/esp5791/README.md

 - `Arduino` contains the microcontroller software and tweaked libraries to be used with Arduino IDE
 - `hardhat` contains Solidity smart contracts implementing EIP-5791, based on the [PBT](https://github.com/chiru-labs/PBT) project
-- `client` contains a browser based GUI to interact with the hardware using (Web Bluetooth API)[https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API].
+- `client` contains a browser based GUI to interact with the hardware using [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).
 Check out the [ESP-5791 GUI on Github Pages](https://xtools-at.github.io/esp5791).

 ---